 - Presentation start/end time: Monday, May 2, 1:55 – 2:12pm MT

-- Presentation number: 3546643
+- Abstract number: 1496

 The Association for Research in Vision and Ophthalmology (ARVO) is the largest eye and vision research organization in the world.
 Members include approximately 10,000 eye and vision researchers from over 75 countries.
 ARVO advances research worldwide into understanding the visual system and preventing, treating and curing its disorders.
 Learn more at ARVO.org.

 All abstracts accepted for presentation at the 2022 ARVO Annual Meeting represent previously unpublished data and conclusions.
 This research may be proprietary or may have been submitted for journal publication.
 Embargo policy: Journalists must seek approval from the presenter(s) before reporting data from paper or poster presentations.
 Press releases or stories on information presented at the ARVO Annual Meeting may not be released or published until the following embargo dates:

 - May 1: Official launch of presentations of all posters (both presented in-person and virtually)